f3d-app/f3d/doc/user/03-OPTIONS.md

 ### `--scene-hierarchy` (_bool_, default: `false`)

-Display the _scene hierarchy_ as a tree representing the internal structure of the model, with checkboxes allowing to hide or show individual parts.
+Display the _Scene hierarchy_ as a tree representing the internal structure of the model, with checkboxes allowing to hide or show individual parts.
 By default the tree expands only enough to show nodes that have meaningful names, but you can fully expand all nodes manually.

 #### compare